zwliew/notes/blog/2022-05-23-self-studying-nus-cs-year-one.md

 CS2100 covers how simple CPUs work.
 Topics include the C language, the MIPS architecture, processor datapath and control, boolean algebra, logic circuits, pipelining, caching, and performance analysis.

 At the moment, I am not sure of a good replacement for this course.
 While there are several supplementary reference textbooks used in the course, I have not read them enough to recommend them.
+That said, online cheatsheets like [Bernard's](https://bernardteo.me/nus/CS2100%20Reference.pdf) provides a decent overview of the course material.

 ## Conclusion and looking to Y2